Ms-Alex/resume/markdown-resume.md

     *An arcade-style, catch-the-apples type of game, but with a twist: avoid the beehives!*

-    + Used custom CSS to design the frontend
+    + Used custom CSS to design the frontend, with some Bootstrap
     + Game logic done with pure vanilla Javascript, no outside game libraries
     + Built API using Ruby on Rails and the MVC pattern
     + Collaborated and pair programmed to create project